Where To Order Wine Delivery In Los Angeles

 SIlverlake Wine is a full-on Eastside institution, open on Glendale Blvd. in the heart of Silver Lake since 2003.
 They’ve got every kind of varietal you could name, plus a few you’ve probably never heard of.
 Call them ahead of time, and they’ll be able to put together whatever you need - just give them an idea of what you like and what you want to spend, and they’ll tell you whether to get a gewürztraminer or a gruner.
 They’ve also got locations in Highland Park and the Arts District.
 App delivery, or pick-up in-store.

 Tabula Rasa, the great East Hollywood wine bar, is offering a huge selection of their bottles at prices below retail.
 Their list is largely natural and low-intervention, but they’ve got enough choices that you’ll be happy no matter what you normally drink.
-Order via their website for pick-up or free local delivery (or $5 “semi-local” delivery).
+Order via their website for pick-up or free local delivery for orders over $100.